Striving for Justice, Equity, and Anti-Racism

 Communication is the essence of human connection, and everyone has an equal right to that connection.
 Among our many missions, we are a department that educates audiologists and speech-language pathologists to serve all people in educational and clinical settings.
 Core to our mission is educating individuals to provide equitable services across all racialized and minoritized communities and providing equitable services in our department’s clinic.
 This ideal extends to our undergraduate and doctoral programs, where our mission guides us to be inclusive in the study of the science of human communication.
 Achieving this ideal is made difficult by the extreme homogeneity in our professions, in which greater than 90% of people are white and female.

-• We will pay University application fees for individuals who are Black, Indigenous, or People of Color who apply to our AuD in audiology program, MA in speech-language pathology program, or PhD program.
+• We pay University application fees for first generation college students who apply to our AuD in audiology program, MA in speech-language pathology program, or PhD program.

 We know that these changes and commitments represent only the very beginning.
 Our department is committed to consistent long-term actions.
 We are in solidarity with all Black people, Indigenous people, and other People of Color, as well as others who have been marginalized for far too long.
 We commit to doing the work to dismantle and eradicate racism, bigotry, and hatred of all kinds.